Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

 We filter the network at the significance level $\alpha = 5\%$, retaining approximately 0.8 million nodes (5.5\%), 2.2 million edges (3.0\%), and 30.0 million weight (26.4\%).
 Figure \ref{fig:netbone} shows that key features are preserved compared to the original network.
-On one hand, the filtered network exhibits a highly asymmetric ``creator-consumer'' pattern, similar to the original network (Figure \ref{fig:netbone}a) \textemdash over 80\% users acting solely as creators (i.e., being retweeted) and less than 10\% solely as consumers (i.e., retweeting).
-Interestingly, among the remaining only 10\% of users both creating and consuming, the largest strongly connected component consistently includes far more users than the second largest in both the original network (1st: 777,152; 2nd: 110) and the filtered network (1st: 10,562; 2nd: 30).
+On the one hand, the filtered network exhibits a highly asymmetric ``retweeter-retweetee'' pattern, similar to the original network (Figure \ref{fig:netbone}a) \textemdash over 80\% users acting solely as retweetees and less than 10\% solely as retweeters.
+Interestingly, among the remaining only 10\% of users both retweeting and being retweeted, the largest strongly connected component consistently includes far more users than the second largest in both the original network (1st: 777,152; 2nd: 110) and the filtered network (1st: 10,562; 2nd: 30).
 On the other hand, although we disregard retweet categories (\stanceA{}, \stanceB{}, uncertain) and timestamps during filtering, interestingly their distribution shapes are also preserved.
 Around 25\% of retweets across each content type are consistently retained in the filtered network (Figure \ref{fig:netbone}b).
 The temporal distribution of retweets in the filtered network also captures both the long-term decline trend and short-term spikes seen in the original network (Figure \ref{fig:netbone}c).

 We discuss the robustness of our results below, with details available in Supplementary Information A. (1) The disparity filter assumes a system with strong disorder, where weights are heterogeneously distributed both globally and locally \textemdash a criterion that our dataset satisfies.
 (2) The choice of significance level $\alpha = 5\%$ is made, so as to keep the filtered network's topological properties (i.e., degree distribution, weight distribution, clustering coefficient) close to the original network, while minimising the network's size.
 (3) We find that more bot users are filtered out compared to non-bot users, and this observation is supported by the analysis of users' verification status on Twitter, where more verified users are retained.
 (4) When further examining retweet categories that are not generalised (as introduced in \S2), we observe varying retention percentages, which are notable but unsurprising: ``CONSPIRACY/JUNKSCI'' (\stanceB{}) and ``SATIRE'' (uncertain) exhibit the highest retention percentages (40.0\% and 34.0\%, respectively), whereas ``OTHER'' (uncertain) shows the lowest retention percentages (21.6\%).